danielparton/ToDoApp/README.md

 ## Installation notes

-The exact installation process will likely be highly dependent upon your server set-up, so I only give here a few basic details here.
+The exact installation process will likely be highly dependent upon your server set-up, so I give only here a few basic details here.

+### SQLite version

+First use the SQLite script init-todoDB.py to generate an initial database file, which will be named todo\_list.db.
+Now copy the HTML frontend (html/index.html) and Python backend (flask/ToDoApp.py) to the appropriate locations on your server(s).
+In the same directory as the Python backend app, create a subdirectory named 'database' and copy the database file (todo\_list.db) there.

+### MySQL version

 Please edit flask/backend-config.yaml-TEMPLATE with your own MySQL authorization credentials, then rename to the file to 'backend-config.yaml'.